-- Do not place heavy objects on the device. - Do not place flammable objects on the device.

-- !
-CAUTION Avoid severe impact or rough handling that may damage the device. - Avoid discharges of static electricity on or near the device. - Use only mating connectors, not bare wires, for the terminals. - The device should only be disassembled by a qualified technician.
+- Do not place flammable objects on the device. - Avoid severe impact or rough handling that may damage the device. - Avoid discharges of static electricity on or near the device. - Use only mating connectors, not bare wires, for the terminals. - The device should only be disassembled by a qualified technician.